-- Medically necessary health care or surgery services given in places such as: - o Physician's office - o Certified ambulatory surgical center - o Hospital outpatient department - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams given by your primary care Provider, if your doctor orders it to see whether you need treatment - Certain additional telehealth services, including those for Physician services to treat non-emergency conditions such as cold and flu symptoms, allergies, bronchitis, respiratory infection, sinus problems, rash, eye infection, migraine and more. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network Provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis center, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o you're not a new patient and - the check-in isn't related to an office visit in the past 7 days and
+- Certain telehealth services, including those for Physician services to treat non-emergency conditions such as cold and flu symptoms, allergies, bronchitis, respiratory infection, sinus problems, rash, eye infection, migraine and more. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Telehealth services for members with a substance use disorder or co-occurring mental health disorder - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if you're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if you're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment